Professional Culinary Arts + Farm-to-Table: New York

 - Application fee, uniform, tool kit, books and supplies

-- Student skills workshops in key areas such knife work
+- Skills workshops in key areas such knife skills, butchering and food costing

 RSVP FOR OUR NEXT OPEN HOUSE

-MENUS AND SOURCING It’s time to create a menu inspired by the whole farm.
+It’s time to envision how you’d create a menu based on locally grown, ecologically sound ingredients.
 In this final session, Blue Hill chefs coach you on the best way to source responsibly while keeping an eye on the bottom line.
-Working in teams, you’ll create a dish featuring ingredients gathered during the morning’s harvest to your guests: Blue Hill chefs and Stone Barns Center farmers.
-Your menu will be a testament to how much you’ve learned during your training.
+Working in teams, you’ll create a dish featuring ingredients gathered during the morning’s harvest to present to a team of Blue Hill chefs and Stone Barns Center farmers.
+The ingredients you choose and flavors you develop will be a testament to how much you’ve learned during your training.
+This is a singular opportunity to use outstanding ingredients to an expert panel.
 They’ll not only taste your dish, they’ll also ask you some tough questions: What were the philosophical, agricultural and culinary choices you made as you assembled the menu?
-The feedback will provide you a new depth of understand and a level of expertise will follow you into kitchens throughout your culinary career.
+Everything you learned over the past six months will help you reach a depth of understanding and a level of excellence to prepare you for many more achievements throughout your career.